Prayugo24/Prayugo24/README.md

-# Hi there, I'm Prayugo 🔥
+# Hi there, I'm Prayugo Dwi Setiyoko 🔥

-People who know me call me yugo.
-I made some things just for fun.
-Usually I can't live without snack and Coffee.
-Often turning interesting ideas into beautiful things but sometimes also become horrible things.

-- 🔭 I’m currently working on Web Application Startup
-- 🌱 I’m currently learning devOps and also everything about Web Application Security
+you can call me Yugo, I am a passionate Web developer focusing on cutting edge.
+I'm passionate learner, love to achieving goal.
+I'm also like to programming not just to earn money but to gain more knowledge and meet new people.

+I have a some of experience in Web development.
+I like to write clean and testable code.
+I strongly believe that continuous learning is almost the only way to successfully evolve and grow

 ## Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)